 He turned his company around through a series of “games” that focused on company growth.
 Meetings became like halftime coaching sessions.
 All the employees got excited about where the company was going and the part they were playing in it.

 How It Applies to You

 In this post, we’ll talk about Qualbe’s experience with MiniGames for business growth and the successes (and learning experiences) we’ve seen so far.
 You’ll get some concrete examples of putting GGOB principles into action for your business.
-One of our passions is building up small and medium-sized businesses and setting them up for long-term growth and success.

 We hope some of our tips and experiences will help you achieve your goals and “win” in the game of business growth.